scripting/a8c-FeedLand-Support/docs/readme.md

 ### Notes

 * The docs website is at a temporary URL.
 I'm hosting it, but expect it to eventually be hosted on an Automattic server.
-The server is configured to serve out of the docs folder.
+The server is configured to serve out of the docs folder in the repo.

 * When changes are merged, they are instantly available on the website.

 * Here's the <a href="https://s3.amazonaws.com/scripting.com/code/feedland/docs/markdowntemplate.txt">template</a> it uses.
 (I will move this into the repo too.)

-* I designed this flow guessing this is fairly close to the way A8C manages its docs.
+* I designed this flow guessing this is fairly close to the way A8C manages its docs for technical products.

-* I edit the whole site in a <a href="https://github.com/scripting/a8c-FeedLand-Support/blob/main/docs/source.opml">single outline</a> in an ancient piece of software known as UserLand Frontier.
+* I edit the whole site in a <a href="https://github.com/scripting/a8c-FeedLand-Support/blob/main/docs/source.opml">single outline</a> in an ancient piece of software known as <a href="http://frontier.userland.com/">UserLand Frontier</a>.